Article Translations: (Spanish)

-Although there's no cure for autism, early intervention and therapy can help kids develop skills and achieve their best potential.
+There's no cure for autism, but early intervention and therapy can help kids develop skills and achieve their best potential.
 Therapy is tailored to each child's individual needs and may include behavioral, educational, speech, and occupational therapies.

 The goal of therapy is to help kids learn how to:

 - be safe and take care of their bodies

 - play with others and cooperate with social rules

 - minimize repetitive or aggressive behaviors, like those that interfere with daily activities